Skip to content

 date as of October 2014

-Each person will have their own preference when choosing a audiobook provider, however, to assure people with print disabilities have access to all the resources they need, consider joining both BookShare and Learning Ally.
+Each person will have their own preference when choosing an audiobook provider; however, to ensure people with print disabilities have access to all the resources they need, consider joining both BookShare and Learning Ally.

 Dr. Erica Warren is the author, illustrator, and publisher of multisensory educational materials at Good Sensory Learning.
 She is also the director of Learning to Learn and Learning Specialist Courses.